DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/node/node-usage.md

 ## Close Client

-If you need to close the DVCClient object to stop all open connections and timers, call `dvcClient.close()`.
+If you need to close the DevCycleClient object to stop all open connections and timers, call `devcycleClient.close()`.
-This can be useful for cleaning DVCClient objects during unit testing.
+This can be useful for cleaning DevCycleClient objects during unit testing.